Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Kanazawa station

-It’s not in the Kansai region, but you can visit Kanazawa, the scenic city with the greatest Japanese garden.
-From Kyoto Station, it takes about 2 hours to Kanazawa Station by JR Limited Express “Thunderbird”.
-The most famous destination is Kenrokuen Garden, but there are a lot more places to visit, including traditional Samurai houses, a fancy seafood market, a castle, and prestigious museums.
-Convenient for the 1-day trip as most sites are within walking distance from Kanazawa Station.
+It’s not in the Kansai region, but you can visit Kanazawa, a scenic city with the greatest Japanese garden.
+From Kyoto Station, it takes about 2 hours to Kanazawa Station by JR Limited Express “Thunderbird.”
+The most famous destination is Kenrokuen Garden, but there are many more places to visit, including traditional Samurai houses, a fancy seafood market, a castle, and prestigious museums.
+It’s convenient for a 1-day trip as most sites are within walking distance from Kanazawa Station.

 Check out our private tour in Kanazawa to enjoy the town to the fullest!
 We will take you to the highlights of Kanazawa including Omicho Market, Higashi Chaya-Gai District, Kenrokuen Garden, and Nagamachi Old Samurai Residential House.